OCA/delivery-carrier/delivery_ups_oca/readme/CONFIGURE.md

 5. The "Negotiated Rates" checkbox is disabled by default.
 When checked and your account has negotiated rates, UPS will use your account's negotiated rates for shipping cost calculations.
-6. For paperless invoice functionality, configure the "Country group to auto-send paperless invoice" field by selecting the country groups for which you want to automatically enable paperless invoices.
+6. For paperless documents functionality, configure the "Country group to auto-send paperless documents" field by selecting the country groups for which you want to automatically enable paperless documents.
 When a delivery is created with a destination country in one of these groups, the system will automatically prepare and send the required documentation to UPS.